Forricide/still-feel-alive/Chapter 5.md

 "Talk."
 The woman gestures with the gun.
 "Are you human?"

 "I, well."
 It's a good question, one worth thinking about.
 She doesn't really know *what* she is, other than apparently not dead.
-But antagonizing the lady with the gun seems a poor idea, so she leaves that for later.
+Not dead as far as she can tell.
+But making the lady with the gun wait seems a poor idea, so she leaves that for later.
 "Yes."

 "How did you get in here?"

-Another question worth consideration.
+Another question that deserves consideration.
+If she knew where she was, she might have been able to offer a guess; unfortunately, that's not something she's been keeping track of recently.
+At least it's easy to be honest.
+"I don't know."

+"How do you *not know*?
+Do you know where you are?"

+Now that she has a moment to think, she notices that the rumbling sound from earlier is a bit louder.
+Music, maybe.
+And given the other buildings she'd seen on the street...
+"A dance club, maybe?"

+The woman still doesn't look happy, but her expression shifts more towards frustration than... whatever that had been.
+"You're in the Palanquin.
+I'm not sure how you got up here, but I'm going to have to have a talk with Newter."

+"The...
+Palanquin?
+Newter?
+Is this Brockton Bay?"

+A blink.
+"Yes."

+"In Earth Bet?"

+"...Yes."

+She leans back a little, contemplative.
+"Huh.
+That's weird."

+"Why - why is that weird?"

+After a few moments, she realizes she doesn't know.
+"I think...
+I was in Aleph, before."

+"You're from- no. This is ridiculous.
+I'm going to get Newter."